Blue-Pix/abc/README.md

 Originally, it returns 10~15 AMIs, as parameter path is `/aws/service/ami-amazon-linux-latest` and search sub directory recursively.
 If you wanna spare time to find the path of the AMI, use this helper and query it!

+# License
+This code is made available under the MIT license.

+# Contributing
+Feel free to open issues 🎉